 out the flavors

 For the greens, I used local hydroponic greens for this but use whatever your favorite is!
 Romaine or butter lettuce would work too.
-I used My Favorite Balsamic Vinaigrette to top the salad.
+I used My Favorite Balsamic Vinaigrette to top the salad, but you can use what you like.
+My blood orange vinaigrette would work with this or my super tangy garlic scape vinaigrette.

-Got Salads on You Mind?
+Got Salads on Your Mind?
 I Can Help You With That:

 - Jonah Crab & Asparagus Salad w/Basil Vinaigrette